30 Best Online Master’s in School Counseling Programs (2026)

 Program Overview:

-Flexibility of programming puts Marshall University’s online grad program in school counseling at number 14 on our list.
+Flexibility of programming defines Marshall University’s online grad program in school counseling.
 It takes between two and three years to complete, depending on the student’s pace.
 The program is designed to be flexible, with self-paced and live online classes offered to suit different student needs.
 Regardless of the synchronous or asynchronous nature of the program, students in the school counseling emphasis will take additional courses specific to counseling in the K-12 setting, including current practices in school counseling, counseling child and adolescent parents, and legal and ethical issues in counseling.
 They will also pursue practicum and internship placements at private or public K-12 academic institutions.

 Key Highlights: